Do I need any flying experience to apply? Can I take an introductory flight lesson first to try it out?

 What are the benefits of working as a commercial pilot for an airline?

 Commercial airline pilots enjoy free travel for themselves, their family, and their friends.
 They have more days off than the average worker, and therefore more free time.
-Since they can travel for free with family and friends, they often enjoy travelling on vacations.
+Since they can travel for free with family and friends, they often enjoy traveling on vacations.
 Many pilot jobs are also available locally for those who would rather not travel extensively, and who would rather be based locally.

 Are there other flying jobs available besides flying for an airline?